ibm-cloud-docs/instructlab/taxonomy-overview.md

 ## Knowledge documents
 {: #knowledge-docs}

 Any knowledge added to a taxonomy must be backed up by a knowledge document, which acts as a source of truth for the information fed to the model.
 The document must be a Markdown file that exists in a directory separate from the taxonomy.
 You reference the knowledge document and the directory where it is stored in the `document_outline` section of the `qna.yaml` file.
-For more information and samples of a knowledge document, see [Preparing your knowledge documents](https://docs.instructlab.ai/taxonomy/upstream/knowledge_contribution_details/#preparing-your-knowledge-documents){: external} and [Example of a knowledge document file](https://github.com/instructlab/taxonomy?tab=readme-ov-file#knowledge-markdown-file-example) in the InstructLab documentation.
+For more information and samples of a knowledge document, see [Preparing your knowledge documents](https://docs.instructlab.ai/taxonomy/upstream/knowledge_contribution_details/#preparing-your-knowledge-documents){: external} and [Example of a knowledge document file reference](https://github.com/IBM-Cloud/redhat-ai-instructlab-taxonomy/blob/main/docs/template_qna.yaml#L45-L51).

 ## Knowledge `qna.yaml` files
 {: #knowledge-qna}

 The knowledge `qna.yaml` file includes questions and answers based on the information found in the relevant knowledge document.
 Questions and answers are stored as key/value pairs, and a minimum of five pairs is required for each `qna.yaml` file.
 At the end of your `qna.yaml` file in the `document_outline` section, you must reference the knowledge document and the directory where it is stored.
-For the full `qna.yaml` file requirements and examples of knowledge contributions, see [The knowledge files](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#the-knowledge-files){: external} and [Example of a knowledge submission](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#example-of-a-knowledge-submission){: external} in the InstructLab documentation.
+For the full `qna.yaml` file requirements and examples of knowledge contributions, see [template `qna.yaml` file](https://github.com/IBM-Cloud/redhat-ai-instructlab-taxonomy/blob/main/docs/template_qna.yaml){: external} and [Example of a knowledge submission](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#example-of-a-knowledge-submission){: external}.

 ## Skills `qna.yaml` files
 {: #skills-qna}